BestTimesToVisit.com Logo

 GoRaleigh Public Bus System

-Tip:Download the 'TransLoc Rider' app for real-time bus tracking and route planning – it's far more accurate than relying solely on static schedules.
-Avoid peak rush hours (7-9 AM and 4-6 PM) if possible, as buses can get crowded and run behind.
-Don't be afraid to signal the driver clearly as you approach your stop; a simple nod or hand gesture works.
+Tip:Download the 'TransLoc Rider' app for real-time bus tracking and route planning – it's far more accurate than relying on static schedules.
+Avoid peak rush hours (7-9 AM and 4-6 PM) if possible, as buses can get crowded and run behind schedule.
+Don't be afraid to ask the driver for directions if you're unsure about your stop; they're generally helpful.

 Ride-Sharing Services (Uber/Lyft)